hgabor47/FlowDBEditor/readme.md

 Usage
 -----
-Download and run or try it https://codepen.io/hgabor47/pen/XqezrX
+Download and run.
+Or USE it https://codepen.io/hgabor47/full/XqezrX/

 If you use a button on FlowDBEditor that button displays a help only once.